 The Bottom Line: Defense costs totaled $500,000, privacy expenses were $100,000 and customer damages were $900,000.

 The Facts: A mid-sized technology company hosts web sites for retailers.
 Retailers rely on web site availability to generate e-commerce income.
 The technology company’s site is disrupted by a virus.
 Their customers’ ability to generate income is disrupted.
 Customers sue the company to recover lost income.

 The Bottom Line: Defense costs totaled $100,000 and $500,000 for indemnity and customer damages.

 Other Liability Insurance May Not Cover Cyber Risks

 Commercial General Liability Insurance does not provide coverage against economic losses and professional services, which excludes most cyber risk damages.
 This type of policy is designed to cover physical damage to your computer (e.g., a lightning strike) as opposed to damage caused by a hacker or rogue employee.
 Commercial Property Insurance and Commercial Crime Policies may offer limited coverage, if any at all.

 The bottom line is that traditional insurance products don’t address internet exposures; indeed, some carriers have begun to specifically exclude data- and technology-related risks from their policies.
-Brunswick Companies’ Risk Management professionals can help you determine what, if any, coverage your existing policies provide and make sure you’re covered if they don’t.
+Brunswick Companies’ Risk Management professionals can help you determine what, if any, coverage your existing policies provide and offer additional coverages if not included.

 The Advantage of Cyber Liability Insurance Through Brunswick Companies

-Brunswick Companies offers Cyber Liability insurance policies from a wide range of top ranked carriers.
-With over 35 years of commercial insurance experience, we have the know-how and industry contacts to match your needs with the plan that best suits your risk management and financial goals.
-Rather than seeking out several quotes on your own, our specialists will do that for you and help you choose the best fit.
+Brunswick Companies offers Cyber Liability insurance policies from a range of top ranked carriers.
+With over 45 years of commercial insurance experience, we have the know-how and industry contacts to match your needs with the plan that best suits your risk management and financial goals.